 “I am horrified.
 The only reason it’s not going ahead with ease is because there are good people who didn’t sign up to do this against Australian citizens.
 There is no actual national security gap this is aiming to fill other than a political power grab.”

-Smethurst’s article exposed discussion between government spy agencies – Australian Security Intelligence Organisation (ASIO), Australian Secret Intelligence Service (ASIS), Australian Signals Directorate (ASD).
+Smethurst’s article exposed discussion between government spy agencies – Australian Security Intelligence Organisation (ASIO), Australian Secret Intelligence Service (ASIS), Australian Signals Directorate (ASD), Special Branch.

 Canberra reckons it just can’t have too many spy agencies.

 But good on Smethurst!
 Isn’t this what Australian investigative journalism is about?